 Herrings!
 Herrings!!
 100 BARRELS Cut Herrings, King & Edmondson.
 May 30th, 1836.

-TO THOSE

-Whom it may concern'

-THE UNDERSIGNED.
-Having received His Summer Supply of

-GROCERIES.
-Adopts this means of apprising his "constituents" of this important and splendid cessary to descant, and but for one article only, I would forbear.
-The one alluded to is CHAMPAIGNE-rare stuff, indeedquite exhilarating-a sovereign remedy for despondency; or, to be as brief as pos sible, it has never entered the hearts of those who have not tried it, to conceive the excellencies of my "Fox brand Champaigne."
-As much might be said in behalf of many other things among my stock, which consists of the following articles:-

-A great variety of Candies, Muscatel and bunch Raisins, Apples, Palm nuts, Butter and water Crackers, Sugar Crackers, Pine apple Cheese, Scotch Herrings, best lump Sugar, Principe and Spanish Segars, CHAMPAIGNE, very superior quality, Champaigne brandy, French brandy, Holland Gm, Jamaica Rum Port wine, Irish whiskey, New England Rum, Spanish smoking Tobacco, Lemon Syrup, London Porter, Cider in bottles, Scotch snuff, tallow Candles, sea Bread,

-Loco foco Matches, Playing cards, Marbles. &c. &c.
-All which may be had for the consideration of twenty-five per cent. or their origimodating terms.
+TO THOSE Whom it may concern' THE UNDERSIGNED, Having received His Summer Supply of GROCERIES, Adopts this means of apprising his "constituents" of this important and splendid accession to his old stock.
+It seems unnecessary to descant, and but for one article only, I would forbear.
+The one alluded to is CHAMPAIGNE-rare stuff, indeedquite exhilarating-a sovereign remedy for despondency; or, to be as brief as pos she has just returned from New York, sible, it has never entered the hearts of with her Fall and winter supply of those who have not tried it, to conceive those who have not tried it, to conceive the excellencies of my "Fox brand Champaigne."
+Where she spent several weeks for the As much might be said in behalf of many purpose of information, having had a va- other things among my stock, which con- Muscatel and bunch Raisins, Apples, Oranges and Lemons, English walnuts, Palm nuts, Butter and water Crackers, Sugar Crackers, Pine apple Cheese, Scotch Herrings, best lump Sugar, Principe and Spanish Segars, CHAMPAIGNE, very superior quality, Champaigne brandy, French brandy, Holland Gin, Jamaica Rum.
+Port wine, Irish whiskey, New England Rum, Spanish smoking Tobacco, Lemon Syrup, London Porter, Cider in bottles, Scotch snuff, tallow Candles, sea Bread, Loco foco Matches, Playing cards, Marbles, &c. &c.
+All which may be had for the consideration of twenty-five per cent. or their original cost.
+Joseph B. Braddy.
+July 12th, 1836

+Gig and Harness,

+Which he will sell cheap and on accom-

 Geo.
 Howard.

-Joseph B. Braddy.
-July 12th, 1836

-THE subscriber has for sale a second hand Gig and Harness, Which he will sell cheap and on accom
+Tarbero', 1837.

-Chinese Mulberry.
-HE subscriber has for disposal several hundred rooted trees and cut-

-New Chinese Mulberry;

-Found doubly advantageous for silk celture, and one of the most beautiful ornamental trees, of moderate size, the eye can rest upon.
-Of the ease of propagating this tree and its rapid growth the public may judge when informed that from a small rooted plant, for which a dollar was paid at Baltimore about four years since, the subscriber has disposed of a large number, and has yet as above stated, and that his first propagated trees are near twenty feet high and beautifully propor-tioned.
-The leaf is a dark green color and often 16 inches long and 11 broad.
-The price, (now reduced) is 50 cents each for plants upwards of 5 teet high, and proportionate for those of a smaller size & when a number are taken at a time SIDNEY WELLER.

-Brinkleyville, Halifax county, N. C. Dec.
+NE REIN Chinese Mulberry.
+THE subscriber has for disposal seve-ral hundred rooted trees and cut-tings of the noted Morus Multicuties, or New Chinese Mulberry; Found doubly advantageous for silk culture, and one of the most beautiful orna-mental trees, of mod-rate size, the eye can rest upon.
+Of the case of propagating this tree and its rapid growth the publie may judge when informed that from a small routed plant, for which a dollar was paid at Baltimore about four years since, the subscriber has disposed of a large number, and has yet as above stated, and that his first propagated trees are near twenty feet high and beautifully proporand often 16 inches long and 11 broad.
+The price, (now reduced) is 50 cents each for plants upwards of 5 teet high, and proportionate for those of a smaller size & when a number are taken at a time, SIDNEY WELLER.
+Brinkleyville, Halifax county, N. C } Dec.
 15, 1836.
 P. S. Mr. Geo.
 Howard is my Agent for vines and trees at Tarborough and vicinity, and those desirous of any plants would do well to make early application, so that they may be included in a box about to be sent to Mr. Howard.
+S. W. Notice.

-HE Subscribers will in a few days be in receipt of their Fall purchases in New York and in Petersburg, of a general Assortment of Groccries, at this season of the year.
+THE Subscribers will in a few days be in receipt of their Fall purchases in New York and in Petersburg, of a general Assortment of Groceries,

+And the important articles to the Planter

+at this season of the year.
 We also intend to keep three wagons employed in the transportation of Cotton from this to Halifax, and will at all times give the highest prices for baled Cotton delivered in this place.

+D. RICHARDS & CO.
+Tarboro', Oct.
+14.